Independence of the B-KK Isomorphism of Infinite Prime: is a morphism of normalized -schemes

-Furthermore, as it was noted in the previous section, the morphism $\Phi$ belongs to \\ $\Aut(\Aut(A_{n,\mathbb{C}}))$.
+Furthermore, as it was noted in the previous section, the morphism $\Phi$ belongs to \\ $\Aut(\Aut(W_{n,\mathbb{C}}))$.

+In order to prove the Main Theorem, we need to prove that $\Phi$ -- and its augmented analogue $\Phi^h$ -- is a morphism of (normalized) $\Ind$-schemes.
+This is achieved by the following Proposition. \begin{prop} For an arbitrary Weyl algebra automorphism $f\in\Aut^{\leq N}(W_{n,\mathbb{C}})$, the coordinates of $\Phi_N(f)$ are given by algebraic functions of the coordinates of $f$. \end{prop} \begin{proof} The statement of this Proposition is contained in Theorem 2 of \cite{4}; for the convenience of the reader, we reproduce the proof with technical modifications in accordance with the context of this section.
+The idea of utilizing local ad-nilpotency is originally due to O. Gabber.

-We need to prove that $\Phi$ is a trivial automorphism.
-The first observation is as follows. \begin{prop} The map $\Phi$ is a morphism of algebraic varieties. \end{prop} \begin{proof} Basically, this is a property of $\phi_{[p]}$ (or rather its unshifted version, $f_p\mapsto f^c_p$).
-More precisely, it suffices to show that, given an automorphism $f_p$ of the Weyl algebra in positive characteristic $p$ with coordinates $(a_{i,I})$, its restriction to the center (a symplectomorphism) $f^c_p$ has coordinates which are polynomials in $(a_{i,I}^p)$.
+It suffices to demonstrate the Proposition as a property of $\phi_{[p]}$.
+More precisely, it is enough to show that, given an automorphism $f_p$ of the Weyl algebra in positive characteristic $p$ with coordinates $(a_{i,I})$, its restriction to the center (a symplectomorphism) $f^c_p$ has coordinates which are algebraic in $(a_{i,I}^p)$, with the additional property of being implicitly defined by polunomial identities of degree independent of $p$ (so that one can return to characteristic zero).

-The switch to positive characteristic and back is performed for a fixed $f\in\Aut (A_{n,\mathbb{C}})$ on an index subset $A_f\in\mathcal{U}$.
+The switch to positive characteristic and back is performed for a fixed $f\in\Aut (W_{n,\mathbb{C}})$ on an index subset $A_f\in\mathcal{U}$.